calebzulawski/image-super-resolution/README.md

 ---

+## Dataset
+Images are downloaded from ImageNet from a variety of categories.
+Subimages (33x33) are randomly cropped from each image and used to train the network.

+## Convolutional Neural Network
+The network is designed to improve the perceived quality of an image upscaled with bicubic interpolation.
+The network is made up of 3 convolutional layers (9x9, 64 features; 1x1, 32 features; 5x5, 3 channels).
+Padding is not used, so the output image is 12 pixels smaller in each dimension.
+#### Training
+To train the network, a Gaussian blur is applied to each subimage (3x3 kernel, σ=0.2), before downsampling by 3 and interpolating by 3 using bicubic interpolation.
+This interpolated subimage is the input to the network, and the output is compared with the original full-resolution image.
+The results are validated by calculating the peak signal-to-noise ratio (PSNR) gain from the bicubic interpolation to the output of the CNN.
+When we stopped our training, the PSNR gain was approximately 1.2 dB.
+#### Generation
+When generating new images at a higher resolution, the image is scaled by 3 using bicubic interpolation and input to the network.

 ## Downloading ImageNet
 To download ImageNet, you'll need an account and access to the original ImageNet data, which is freely available for educational and non-commercial use.
 This will provide you with an API access key, which is needed to download the data.